jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-07-04-beam-examples-1/index.md

   - Apache Flink
   - Apache Kafka
   - Python
-authors:
-  - JaehyeonKim
-images: []
 description: Set up a local Apache Flink and Kafka environment, then build two Beam Python streaming pipelines for top K frequent words and longest word length.
 ---

+Beginning with setting up the development environment, we build two pipelines that obtain top K most frequent words and the word that has the longest word length in this post.
 In this series, we develop [Apache Beam](https://beam.apache.org/) Python pipelines.
 The majority of them are from [Building Big Data Pipelines with Apache Beam by Jan Lukavský](https://www.packtpub.com/en-us/product/building-big-data-pipelines-with-apache-beam-9781800564930).
 Mainly relying on the Java SDK, the book teaches fundamentals of Apache Beam using hands-on tasks, and we convert those tasks using the Python SDK.
 We focus on streaming pipelines, and they are deployed on a local (or embedded) [Apache Flink](https://flink.apache.org/) cluster using the [Apache Flink Runner](https://beam.apache.org/documentation/runners/flink/).
-Beginning with setting up the development environment, we build two pipelines that obtain top K most frequent words and the word that has the longest word length in this post.

 <!--more-->